-Growing up I was a soccer player.
-I was never the biggest or the fastest, but I loved playing the sport.
-My position on most of the teams I played was a utility player.
-When the center mid got hurt I played midfield.
-When we were short a defender I played left back.
+As a kid, I played soccer.
+I wasn’t the biggest or the fastest, but I really enjoyed the game.
+On most teams, I was a utility player.
+If the center midfielder got injured, I took over in midfield.
+If we needed another defender, I played left back.

 I was able to do this because I had good fundamentals and understood the game.
 This versatility kept me in the game, but never allowed me to be a star.
 I did not take the time necessary to make myself an expert striker, midfielder, or defender.